BoyerJennifer/BoyerJennifer/README.md

 🔗If you want to know more here my [Resume](https://drive.google.com/file/d/1e9lEQoPJxzO84E__WdGv1_VIX-fZV4ti/view?usp=drive_link)

-🛑 My formation will end in August 2024 and i'm activily looking for a CDA (Application Design and Development Engineer) apprenticeship.
+🛑 My formation will end in August 2024 and i'm activily looking for a CDA (Application Design and Development Engineer) apprenticeship in October 2024.

 📚 My [portfolio](https://boyerjennifer.github.io/) is in progress!